zowe/zowe-explorer-vscode/docs/Developer's ReadMe.md

 After you create a VSIX file, install the extension to VSC:

 1. Navigate to the Extensions menu in Visual Studio Code and click the **...** menu on the top-left.
-2. Select Install from VSIX and select the `.vsix` file that was created by your `yarn run package` command.
+2. Select Install from VSIX and select the `.vsix` file that was created by your `yarn workspace vscode-extension-for-zowe package` command.
 3. Restart Visual Studio Code.

 The extension is installed.